MGRESA Alternative Preparation for Educational Leadership Program (APEL)

 While some of these individuals may elect to go the traditional graduate school route to gain leadership certification and an advanced degree, some within your district already have that degree and just need certification.
 Others may desire to go into leadership roles but don’t have the time or money required to attend graduate school.
 Still there are individuals who simply like the idea of learning by doing and being coached on the job while completing skills and competencies that are most critical to their school and district.

 Districts can identify great leadership talent and put those promising leaders to work immediately.
 Candidates will earn TKES credentialing within the first two months of entering the program and can assist in the teacher observation process.

 School and district leaders become partners in determining the skills and behaviors that are most critical to their growth needs.
 Each candidate has a rigorous Individual Growth Plan that includes specific job-embedded tasks.
 Candidates are provided coaching and feedback on performance by both district and MGRESA personnel.

 How long is the program?

-Each Tier requires a minimum twelve (12) month minimum residency period.
+Each Tier requires a twelve (12) month minimum residency period.
 Candidates can have up to three years to complete Tier I while they hold non-renewable certificates.
 An additional three years may be used to complete Tier II, although candidates must hold renewable performance-based leadership certification while completing this Tier.